What’s in This Article

 Your clinician can assess whether you need further care and help you manage gastrointestinal concerns safely.

-Severe pain, significant discomfort, or reflux that doesn’t improve with lifestyle changes should prompt you to contact your healthcare provider, because these symptoms can signal a condition that needs evaluation.
+Severe pain, significant discomfort, or reflux that doesn’t improve with lifestyle changes should prompt you to contact your healthcare provider.
+These symptoms can signal a condition that needs evaluation.

-If your burping comes with pain, your clinician can check for reflux or another gastrointestinal issue and guide treatment that supports your comfort and autonomy.
-You shouldn’t have to push through ongoing heartburn, especially if it keeps returning despite smaller meals, upright posture, or avoiding trigger foods.
+If burping comes with pain, your clinician can check for reflux or another gastrointestinal issue.
+They can guide treatment that supports your comfort and pregnancy health.

 Warning Signs

 When should you call your doctor about burping during pregnancy?
-If it’s persistent, painful, or feels different, trust your body and seek evaluation.
-These warning signs can point to reflux or another issue needing care.
+If it feels persistent, painful, or different from your usual pattern, trust your body and seek evaluation.

 You should contact your provider if you also notice difficulty swallowing, a hoarse voice, or a persistent cough.
 Watch for a sudden rise in burping frequency or intensity, especially if home changes don’t help.